- Brand name

 - you have had an allergic reaction to XENICAL (orlistat) or any ingredients listed at the end of this leaflet

 This is called chronic malabsorption syndrome.
-This may occur with conditions such as tropical sprue and idiopathic steatorrhoea.

 - you have certain pancreatic problems

 - you have had recent major surgery to your stomach or intestines